-The Jews of the time all read from the Old Testament and knew of Isaiah’s prophecy that a male infant would be born in a manger.
-Why then, with this knowledge, did they still persecute Jesus?
-Is this not because of their rebellious nature and ignorance of the work of the Holy Spirit?
-At that time, the Pharisees believed that the work of Jesus was unlike what they knew of the prophesied male infant; man of today rejects God because the work of the incarnate God does not conform to the Bible.
-Is not the substance of their rebelliousness against God one and the same?
-Can you be such that you accept without question all the work of the Holy Spirit?
-If it is the work of the Holy Spirit, then it is the right stream.
-You should accept it without the slightest misgivings, rather than picking and choosing what to accept.
-If you gain some knowledge from God and exercise some caution against Him, is this not an act truly uncalled for?
-What you ought to do is acceptance of, without the need for further substantiation from the Bible, any work so long as it is that of the Holy Spirit, for you believe in God to follow God, not to investigate Him.
-You should not search out further proof for Me to show that I am your God.
-Rather, you ought to discern whether I am of benefit to you; that is the key.
-Even if you have found out much irrefutable proof within the Bible, it cannot bring you fully before Me.
-You are one who lives within the confines of the Bible, and not before Me; the Bible cannot help you know Me, nor can it deepen your love for Me.
-Though the Bible prophesied that a male infant would be born, none could fathom upon whom the prophecy would come to pass, for man did not know the work of God, and this is what caused the Pharisees to stand against Jesus.
-Some know that My work is in man’s interests, yet they continue to believe that Jesus and I are two entirely separate beings who are mutually incompatible.
-At the time, Jesus only spoke to His disciples a series of sermons in the Age of Grace, such as how to practice, how to gather together, how to ask in prayer, how to treat others, and so forth.
+The Jews all read the Old Testament and knew of Isaiah’s prophecy that a male infant would be born in a manger.
+Why, then, despite being fully aware of this prophecy, did they still persecute Jesus?
+Was it not because of their rebellious nature and ignorance of the work of the Holy Spirit?
+At the time, the Pharisees believed the work of Jesus to be different from what they knew of the prophesied male infant, and people today reject God because the work of God incarnate does not conform to the Bible.
+Is not the essence of their rebelliousness toward God the same?
+Can you accept, without question, all the work of the Holy Spirit?
+If it is the work of the Holy Spirit, then it is the right stream, and you should accept it without any misgivings; you should not pick and choose what to accept.
+What is the point if the more “insights” you have of God, the more wary of Him you are?
+You need not look for further substantiation from the Bible; if it is the work of the Holy Spirit, then you must accept it, for you believe in God to follow God, and you should not investigate Him.
+You should not seek further evidence of Me to prove that I am your God, but should be able to discern whether I am of benefit to you—this is what is most crucial.
+Even if you find much irrefutable proof within the Bible, it cannot bring you fully before Me.
+You merely live within the confines of the Bible, and not before Me; the Bible cannot help you know Me, nor can it deepen your love for Me.
+Though the Bible prophesied that a male infant would be born, none could fathom upon whom that prophecy would come to pass, for man did not know the work of God, and this is what caused the Pharisees to stand against Jesus.
+Some know that My work is in man’s interests, yet they continue to believe that Jesus and I are two entirely separate, mutually incompatible beings.
+At the time, Jesus only gave His disciples a series of sermons in the Age of Grace on such subjects as how to practice, how to gather together, how to supplicate in prayer, how to treat others, and so forth.
 The work He carried out was that of the Age of Grace, and He expounded only on how the disciples and those who followed Him ought to practice.
-He did only the work of the Age of Grace and none of the last days.
-When Jehovah set down Old Testament law in the Age of Law, why did He not then do the work of the Age of Grace?
+He only did the work of the Age of Grace, and none of the work of the last days.
+When Jehovah set down the Old Testament law in the Age of Law, why did He not then do the work of the Age of Grace?
 Why did He not make clear in advance the work of the Age of Grace?
-Would this not have been of benefit to the acceptance of man?
+Would this not have helped man to accept it?
 He only prophesied that a male infant would be born and come to power, but He did not carry out in advance the work of the Age of Grace.
-The work of God in each age has clear boundaries; He does only the work of the current age and never does He carry out the next stage of work in advance.
-Only in this way can His representative work of each age be brought to the fore.
-Jesus had spoken only of the signs of the last days, of how to be patient and how to be saved, how to repent and confess, as well as how to bear the cross and endure suffering; never did He speak of what man in the last days should enter into or how to seek to satisfy God’s will.
-As such, would it not be an act of fallacy to search within the Bible for God’s work of the last days?
-What can you discern merely holding the Bible in your hands?
-Be it an interpreter of the Bible or a preacher, who can foreknow the work of today?
+The work of God in each age has clear boundaries; He does only the work of the current age, and never carries out the next stage of work in advance.
+Only thus can His representative work of each age be brought to the fore.
+Jesus spoke only of the signs of the last days, of how to be patient and how to be saved, of how to repent and confess, and of how to bear the cross and endure suffering; never did He speak of how man in the last days should achieve entry, nor of how he should seek to satisfy God’s will.
+As such, is it not ridiculous to search the Bible for God’s work of the last days?
+What can you see by merely clutching the Bible?
+Be it an expositor of the Bible or a preacher, who could have seen the work of today in advance?